 An abandoned space station.
 Rumours of ghosts in the machine.

 An intrepid crew of misfits.
 A mission doomed to fail.

 Why will you be travelling today?
 And how will you die?

 Maschine Zeit is a game for telling ghost stories on space stations.
-Soft science, hard science, and strict adherence to the X-Card system by John Stavropolous.
+Soft science, hard horror, and strict adherence to the X-Card system by John Stavropolous.